-In 2018, Ross launched the innovative Tai Chi for Veterans program under the auspices of the Community Care Network of the Veterans Administration (VA).
+In 2018, Ross launched the innovative Tai Chi for Veterans program under the auspices of the Community Care Network of the Veterans Affairs (VA).
 The Community Care program allows veterans to receive free supplemental health care outside of VA hospitals including tai chi.
 The VA recognizes that tai chi can alleviate common veteran issues like depression, PTSD, addiction, and chronic pain.
 Eligible vets may select from a network of local tai chi teachers and attend them for free.
 The VA pays certified tai chi instructors on a per person basis for every class they attend.
 Since 2018, TaijiFit has trained instructors across the USA in tai chi specialized for veterans' needs, certifying them to qualify as teachers in this program.
 "For the first time," says Ross, "tai chi teachers will be able to make a full-time living on the same scale as other health/wellness professionals, teaching their passion and making a difference in the lives of others."

 Now YMAA is bringing David-Dorian Ross's Tai Chi Fit for VETERANS as a new instruction program.
 This adds to Ross's extensive library of instructional videos with YMAA.
 We chatted with David-Dorian Ross about the Tai Chi for VETERANS program.